This website has been translated from Danish to English by using artificial intelligence (AI).

 It is important that you fill in the job log

-The unemployment insurance fund and the job center are required by law to check whether unemployed unemployment benefit recipients meet the requirements of being available for work, and therefore whether they are actively seeking work.
+According to the rules, the unemployment insurance fund and the municipality are obliged to check whether unemployed benefit recipients meet the requirements to be available for the labor market and are therefore actively seeking work.

 To be available for work, your job search must be registered in the job log every week.
 You also need to upload examples of CVs and applications you have sent to employers every month.